JoeyEamigh/membean-destroyer/README.md

 ## Installation instructions

-~~go to the releases tab and download the most recent one, then turn on developer mode in chrome and drop the .crx file into the window.~~
+go to the releases tab and download the most recent one, then turn on developer mode on chrome://extensions and drop the .crx file into the window.

-since the chrome webstore is not being nice to me:
+alternatively to build from source:

 ```sh
 git clone https://github.com/JoeyEamigh/membean-destroyer.git